jenkinsci/winp/DEVELOPER.md

 WinP Developer info
 ---

+## Prerequisites

+In order to build the project, you need MSBuild 15.0, Microsoft Visual Studio 2019, and BuildTools v142.
+Toolchains for x86 and x64 targets should also be installed.
+Furthermore, Windows SDK 10.0.16299 should be installed.
+The `JAVA_HOME` environment variable should point to your Java installation (>= 11).

 ## Building

-In order to build and test the project, run `mvn clean verify`.
+To build and test the project, run `mvn clean verify`:
-In order to build the project, you need MSBuild 15.0 and Microsoft Visual Studio 2019 and BuildTools v142.
-Toolchains for x86 and x64 targets should be installed.
-Furthermore, Windows SDK 10.0.16299 should be installed too.
-The `JAVA_HOME` environment variable should point to your Java installation (>= 11).

 * `mvn clean verify` - Build and test the release version of the JAR file.
 Code will not be signed automatically.